allenai/procthor-rl/docker/README.md

-# Using ProcTHOR-Training with Docker
+# Using ProcTHOR-RL with Docker

 ## Building the Docker image